-Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date Protection in a Deeper Bear Market.
-ProShares Short S&P 500 ETF (SH), ProShares Short QQQ (PSQ), Pacer Trendpilot US Large Cap ETF (PTLC), iShares 0-3 Month Treasury Bond ETF (SGOV).
+Sevens Report Alpha Fund & Stock Ideas Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date Protection in a Deeper Bear Market.
+ProShares Short S&P 500 ETF (SH).
+ProShares Short QQQ (PSQ).
+Pacer Trendpilot US Large Cap ETF (PTLC). iShares 0-3 Month Treasury Bond ETF (SGOV).
 Specifically, we identify three strategies to protect client portfolios if the lows are materially broken, and we are looking at another 10%-20% decline in the S&P 500.
 Our goal with these strategies is clear: Minimize the losses and be able to "survive" to take advantage of the ultimate longer-term buying opportunity.
 To be clear, a material break of the lows is not a foregone conclusion, and I hope none of these strategies are ultimately needed.
 It is possible that over the next several weeks/months we get 1) Better than feared earnings, 2) A decline in inflation via the September CPI, and 3) An eventual Fed pivot and markets find a bottom.
 But, the reality is that asset markets are currently facing very strong headwinds and we must address the fact that a break of the June lows is entirely possible.
 As such we need to have an action plan should the selling materially accelerate that can minimize losses and ensure we're positioned to take advantage of the long-term opportunity once stocks ultimately find a bottom.
-10/4/2022 SH0: -3.31% PSQ: 5.26% PTLC: 0.72% SGOV: 0.80% SPY: 1.55% Opportunities in Municipal Bonds.
+10/4/2022 SH0: -4.01% PSQ: 1.67% PTLC: 0.80% SGOV: 0.92% SPY: 4.17% Opportunities in Municipal Bonds.
 JPMorgan Ultra-Short Municipal Income ETF (JMST).
 SPDR Nuveen Bloomberg High Yield Municipal Bond ETF (HYMB).
-IQ MacKay Municipal Intermediate ETF (MMIT) Municipal bonds have been an unloved asset class for the past several years due to very low yields that sent investors to other corners of the fixed income markets.
+IQ MacKay Municipal Intermediate ETF (MMIT).
+Municipal bonds have been an unloved asset class for the past several years due to very low yields that sent investors to other corners of the fixed income markets.
 But that has changed during the 2022 bond market rout and yields on munis now are at multiyear highs.
 With federal funding still in place for pandemic programs, strong tax receipts, and a still-solid U.S. economy, the credit outlook for municipal bonds is stronger than the muni bond price action would imply, and we think that creates a potential opportunity.
-As such, we wanted to profile three ETFs that we think provide diversified exposure to the muni bond market.
-10/18/2022 JMST: 0.85% HYMB: 2.27% MMIT: 3.27% SPY: 3.56%
+10/18/2022 JMST: 1.00% HYMB: 5.20% MMIT: 4.46% SPY: 6.11% ket.